Luceatscode/Module-3-challenge/README.md

 I cited a code I used in my Javascript for my if statements.
-My programer friend helped me get my code to work. https://github.com/joeybuenosdias
+My programer friend helped me get my code to work. https://github.com/joeybuenosdias P.S.
+I worked on most of my code Mar 10 & 11.
+Ended up in the hospital Mar 12 and was unable to finish my project until Mar 13.
+Was having issues commiting to the correct repo and got help on Mar 14 from a TA to submit my project correctly.
+I'm sorry for the one commit for the whole project!